drewburlingame/ObjectPrinter/readme.md

 * For logging frameworks that don't support custom renderers (including Common.Logging), ensure the logging level is enabled before calling Dump()

+#### About this project
+* maintained by Drew Burlingame
+* open to pull requests, including documentation
+* please create issues for any bugs found.  i depend on this in high volume production sites, so i'm invested in keeping quality high.